Quantum $D = 3$ Euclidean and Poincar\'{e} symmetries from contraction limits: classical -matrices and 3D (quantum) gravity

-Let us now discuss a special class of the classical $r$-matrices, called the Drinfeld double $r$-matrices, which all satisfy the Fock-Rosly conditions \cite{Ballesteros:2018te}.
-The Drinfeld double algebra is a $2d$-dimensional extension of a $d$-dimensional Lie algebra, with a basis $(Y_1,\ldots,Y_d;y^1,\ldots,y^d)$ such that
+Let us now discuss a special class of the classical $r$-matrices, called the Drinfeld double $r$-matrices, which all satisfy the Fock-Rosly conditions \cite{Ballesteros:2013dy,Ballesteros:2018te}.
+The Drinfeld double algebra is a $2d$-dimensional extension of a $d$-dimensional Lie algebra, with a basis $(Y_1,\ldots,Y_d;y^1,\ldots,y^d)$ such that the brackets

+where $c^k_{ij}$ and $f_k^{ij}$ are structure constants.
 We note that to a given Lie algebra one can in principle attach many inequivalent Drinfeld double structures.
-For example, for all 6-dimensional real Lie algebras there exist 22 inequivalent Drinfeld doubles \cite{Snobl:2002kq}.
+For example, for all 3-dimensional real Lie algebras (i.e. 11 Bianchi algebras) there exist 22 inequivalent Drinfeld doubles \cite{Snobl:2002kq}.

 The structure of a Drinfeld double allows to define the non-degenerate, symmetric, Ad-invariant bilinear form